ethancala/Higher-or-Lower-Game/README.md

 # Higher-or-Lower-game
 This a Web application using HTML, JS, CSS with bootstrap, python with flask, and a MongoDb database.
-It is a simple higher or lower card game where users can wager in game currency.
+It is a simple higher or lower card game where users can wager in game currency (not in game yet).

 How to Play: